isomerpages/nlb-sure/index.md

           alt: 'Be S.U.R.E. before you share'
           button: 'Explore now'
     - infopic:
+          title: 'Read to be SURE, Volume 3, Issue 4: Retirement'
+          subtitle: 'For everyone'
+          description: In this issue of Read to be SURE, explore multiple perspectives about Retirement: is it a growing gain or a growing pain?
+          url: /read-to-be-sure-volume-3/retirement/
+          image: /images/RTBS_T4_WebBanner_240226.jpg
+          alt: 'Read to be SURE, Volume 3, Issue 4: Retirement'
+          button: 'Explore now'
+    - infopic:
           title: 'Read to be SURE, Volume 3 Issue 1: Generative A.I.'
           subtitle: 'For everyone'
           description: In this issue of Read to be SURE, explore multiple perspectives about Generative AI.
 Does it bring power or peril to us?